firebolt-db/firebolt-python-sdk/docsrc/Connecting_and_queries.rst

 * **FB Numeric style**: Use numbered placeholders ``$1, $2, ...``.
 This is enabled by setting ``firebolt.db.paramstyle = "fb_numeric"`` before connecting.
 Substitution is performed on the server side, providing additional protection against SQL injection.

 To run a parameterized query, use the ``execute()`` cursor method.
-Add placeholders to your statement using the appropriate style, and in the second argument pass a tuple or list of parameters equal in length to the number of placeholders in the statement.
+Add placeholders to your statement using the appropriate style, and in the second argument pass a tuple of parameters equal in length to the number of placeholders in the statement.

 **QMARK style example (default):**